What I wish you knew

 Sometimes experiencing something scary makes it hard for me to behave

 The word we use in mental health therapy is Trauma

 The reaction to trauma can be really confusing, given the way many of us have been raised to view children and their behaviors.
-Parents are encouraged to control their children’s behavior.
-You can find countless parenting blogs, parent books and classes, but the parents who come to me for the scary stuff say “nothing has worked.”
-This is because when something scary or traumatic happens to a child it can stay in their bodies and minds.
+Parents are encouraged to control their children’s behaviors.
+You can find countless parenting blogs, parent books and classes, but the parents who come to us for the scary stuff say “nothing has worked.”
+This is because when something scary or traumatic happens to a person it can stay in their bodies and minds.
 It effects the way they interact and react to the world.
 Parent-child therapy can change the way their bodies and minds respond by giving the child a healing experience along with you, their parent.

 I Hear You, But It Can’t be Trauma